Frankfurt to Berlin bus

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-Travelers prefer riding the bus on Saturday to enjoy the weekend in Berlin.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+Friday is the busiest travel day for buses as people head from Frankfurt to Berlin for the weekend.
+If you are planning to travel on a Friday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Thursday is typically the least busy day for bus travel on this route.
 If you’re looking for a little extra space, a Thursday ticket is the way to go.